-Climbing indoor plants such as Pothos and Monstera require support and Coir or Moss Totem poles are a good solution.
+Climbing indoor plants such as Pothos and Monstera require support and Coir or Moss Totem poles for indoor plants are a good solution.

 You can make these yourself, simply by finding a sturdy pole or stick and wrapping it with coconut fibre, usually using garden string or fine wire to attach the fibre to the pole.

 You can also wrap the pole with moss is you wish although the coconut fibre is cheaper and effective.

 You can also find a range of Totem Poles for sale in good garden centres and indoor plant specialists.
 These usually have a sturdy PVC pole wrapped with a coir material.
 They come in a number of sizes and are easy to install.

 These totem poles include both Coir and Moss Totem Poles

 - Select the right sized pole for the plant as well as the pot.
 Larger plants will require taller poles and generally larger pots as well.

 - The poles can be installed before the plant or after.